Bigfoot: In the Pacific Northwest

 Bigfoot and its likeness is symbolic with the Pacific Northwest and its culture, including the Cascadia movement.
+Sasquatch Provincial Park in British Columbia is named for the creature.
+Approximately 88 mi of the California State Route 96 highway is designated the Bigfoot Scenic Byway, named for the region's association with Bigfoot sightings and folklore, including passing through the town of Willow Creek and by the Bluff Creek Historic Trail, near where the Patterson–Gimlin film was made.
+In September 2026, the "Sneaky Squatch PDX Art Hunt" in Portland, Oregon featured Bigfoot-inspired artwork in public spaces including an 8-foot-tall Bigfoot sculpture at Portland City Hall.

-Two National Basketball Association teams located in the Pacific Northwest have used Bigfoot as a mascot; Squatch of the now-defunct Seattle SuperSonics from 1993 until 2008, and Douglas Fur of the Portland Trail Blazers.
+Two National Basketball Association teams located in the Pacific Northwest have used Bigfoot as a mascot.
+From 1987 until 1989, the mascot of the Portland Trail Blazers was former player Dale Schlueter in a Bigfoot costume.
+In 2023, the Trail Blazers introduced Douglas Fur, a hipster themed Bigfoot mascot.
+Squatch of the now-defunct Seattle SuperSonics was the team's mascot from 1993 until 2008.
 Legend the Bigfoot was selected as the official mascot for the 2022 World Athletics Championships held in Eugene, Oregon.
-In 2024, the United Soccer League (USL) announced the Bigfoot Football Club based in Maple Valley, Washington will begin competing in 2025.
+Legend returned as the mascot for the World Athletics U20 Championships in 2026.
+In 2025, the Bigfoot Football Club based in Maple Valley, Washington began competing in the United Soccer League.
+Since 2013, the Eugene Emeralds baseball team logo is a Bigfoot holding a pine tree.
+In 2008, the Community Colleges of Spokane athletics department adopted the team name of Sasquatch and a mascot named Skitch the Sasquatch.

 There are laws and ordinances regarding harming or killing Bigfoot in the state of Washington.
 In 1969, a law was passed that criminalized killing a Bigfoot, making the act a felony, that upon conviction was punishable by a fine of up to $10,000 or by five years imprisonment.
 In 1984, the law was amended to make the crime a misdemeanor and the entire county was declared a "Sasquatch refuge".
 Whatcom County followed suit in 1991, declaring the county a "Sasquatch Protection and Refuge Area".
 In 2022, Grays Harbor County, Washington, passed a similar resolution after a local elementary school in Hoquiam submitted a classroom project asking for a "Sasquatch Protection and Refuge Area" to be granted.